/ Updated 22 Apr 2026 45 min read / ,

 File: src/Illuminate/Queue/Middleware/WithoutOverlapping.php

-The default expiresAfter is 0, which translates to a lock that never expires.
+$expiresAfter is unset by default (null).
+When passed to Cache::lock() with no TTL, most drivers (Redis, Database) produce a lock that never expires.
 If a job using this middleware is killed (OOM, SIGKILL, server crash), the lock is never released.
 All future instances of that job are permanently blocked, either released back to the queue indefinitely or silently dropped.

-Suggested fix: Default expiresAfter to a reasonable value (e.g. 3600 seconds) instead of 0.
+Suggested fix: Default $expiresAfter to a reasonable value (e.g. 3600 seconds) instead of leaving it unset.

 4. $tries defaults to null (unlimited) in job payload